 - 1. Be granted admission to the university as a degree-seeking student; - 2.
+Must complete the First Year Experience (UNIV 101) course unless given exemption by the Registrar;

-Complete the Foundational Core curriculum and an area of specialization or major; - 3.
-Complete a total of 120 semester hours; - 4.
-Earn a minimum cumulative grade point average (GPA) of 2.00; - 5.
-Satisfy the residency requirement by completing at least thirty (30) credit hours at OCU; and - 6.
+- 3. Complete the Foundational Core curriculum and an area of specialization or major; - 4.
+Complete a total of 120 semester hours; - 5.
+Earn a minimum cumulative grade point average (GPA) of 2.00; - 6.
+Satisfy the residency requirement by completing at least thirty (30) credit hours at OCU; and - 7.
 Formally apply for the degree to the Office of Academic Affairs within established graduation deadlines.